 The Society of Folk Dance Historians (SFDH)

-Information: Richard Geisler, musician for recreational international folk dance and transcriber of music.
+Information: Richard Geisler, musician and transcriber of music for international dance.

 Online: Lark in the Morning.